andershaga/powershell/README.md

 > Collection of functions written for different purposes

 ##### New-AppvClientConnectionGroup
-_App-V 5 - Create App-V applications groups with this function_
+_App-V 5 - Create App-V application groups with this function_

 ##### Reset-Appv
 _App-V 5 - Reset App-V on workstation back to a clean state_